Guest Mode in LSCWP v4.0

 As we’ve pointed out, Guest Optimization enables the maximum number of optimizations on your site, but it’s important to understand what that entails.
 If you are already using the following features, independent of Guest Optimization, then there will be no additional impact on your resources:

-If you are not already using these features, they will be enabled as part of Guest Optimization, and you should know how they may impact disk space, server resources, even QUIC.cloud quota:
+If you are not already using the features listed above, they will be enabled as part of Guest Optimization.
+So, you should know how they may impact disk space, server resources, even QUIC.cloud quota:

 - Disk space / File usage If your hosting provider puts limits on disk space or on the number of files you can have, Unique CSS may be problematic.
 The whole point of UCSS is that every stylistic variation of every page on your site gets its own CSS file.
 For a large site, that could mean thousands of extra files and heavy disk usage.